makeTVee/ledprusasign/README.md

-# ledprusasign
+# LED sign for Prusa MK3
-LED sign for Prusa MK3
+code snippets and examples for the custom Prusa MK3 sign